 Dashboard Element Description Protocol Bandwidth Use Shows which protocols (like HTTP, SMTP, BitTorrent, or Spotify) are using the most bandwidth.
-Filtering Service Status Lists the status of each Filtering Service associated with the current Policy Server Hybrid Bandwidth Summary (TRITON AP-WEB only; requires the Web Hybrid module) Shows the bandwidth consumed by Internet requests from users whose requests are managed by the hybrid service Hybrid Requests Processed (TRITON AP-WEB only; requires the Web Hybrid module) Shows how many Internet requests made by users from your organization were permitted and blocked by the hybrid service.
+Filtering Service Status Lists the status of each Filtering Service associated with the current Policy Server Hybrid Bandwidth Summary (Forcepoint Web Security only; requires the Forcepoint Web Security Hybrid Module) Shows the bandwidth consumed by Internet requests from users whose requests are managed by the hybrid service Hybrid Requests Processed ( TForcepoint Web Security only; requires the orcepoint Web Security Hybrid Module ) Shows how many Internet requests made by users from your organization were permitted and blocked by the hybrid service.